Affiliate links on Android Authority may earn us a commission. Learn more.

 PayPal has been providing an alternative to cash and check transactions for nearly two decades now, but how much do you really know about the online financial giant?
 If someone asked you what PayPal is, would you be able to give a coherent answer after all these years of growth and change?

-Years ago, it was best known for making payments on eBay, expanding to hundreds of countries around the world with millions of active customers.
-Keep reading for everything you need to know about the popular payment platform!
+Years ago, it was best known for making payments on eBay, but now it’s expanded to hundreds of countries worldwide with millions of active customers.
+Keep reading for everything you need to know about the popular payment platform.